defenseunicorns/pepr-excellent-examples/pepr-operator/README.md

 # WebApp Operator

-The WebApp Operator, written in Pepr, deploys the `CustomResourceDefinition` for WebApp, then watches and reconciles for instances of WebApps in the cluster to ensure the desired state meets the actual state.
+The WebApp Operator deploys the `CustomResourceDefinition` for WebApp, then watches and reconciles against instances of WebApps to ensure the desired state meets the actual cluster state.

 The WebApp instance represents a `Deployment` object with confirgurable replicas, a `Service`, and a `ConfigMap` that has a `index.html` file that can be configured to a specific language, and theme.
 The resources the Operator deploys contain `ownerReferences`, causing a cascading delete effect when the WebApp instance is deleted.

-If a bad actor deletes an object deployed by the Operator, the object will abruptly redeploy the object.
+If any object deployed by the Operator is deleted for any reason, other than through the `ownerReference` mechanism, the Operator will abruptly redeploy the object.

 ## Demo

 _Create an ephemeral cluster.
-(Kind of k3d will work)_
+(Kind or k3d will work)_

 Make sure Pepr is update to date